sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 This may not happen often, but sometimes you don't want to move to the currently available build of Pro (because there could be known issues with it, you may want to roll back to another build for testing, etc).
 For these cases, there is a file you can edit that allows you to control exactly which build of the software gets installed locally when you run GetBuildRelease.bat.

-To do this ‚Äì Open the C:\ArcGIS\SharedArcGIS\Build\GetBuildScripts\GetBuildScript.ps1 file in NotePad and modify the second line to include the build number between the two double quotes.
+To do this ñ Open the C:\ArcGIS\SharedArcGIS\Build\GetBuildScripts\GetBuildScript.ps1 file in NotePad and modify the second line to include the build number between the two double quotes.

 If there is no value between the quotes (just two double quotes), then the current release is installed when GetBuildRelease is executed.